Ryan Hewett at Unit London

 Hewett’s techniques have evolved from tightly wrought pencil drawings into the looser, layered richly hued surfaces of his present work.
 In his more recent landscape work we see the artist taking a bold leap of faith, exploring gradients of colour and moving away from the realm of portraiture for which he is widely known.
 The heavy, impasto brushwork appears in stark contrast to the smooth, flat textures divided up across the canvas.
 Hewett’s restless desire to keep developing has led him to bring a sense of order to his previously chaotic approach.
 A bold new mark making can be seen in his use of clean lines and solid blocks of colour, each carefully calculated to hold a perfect weight.

-For his third solo show, The Garden, the artist has incorporated a myriad of geometric structures, depicting abstract figurative forms and isolated environments, drawing from human experience and the natural world.
-The eponymous hero piece, The Garden, lends its name to the title of the exhibition and can be viewed as a starting point for the artist’s evolving exploration of multi-dimensional landscapes and complex layering.
-The new body of work retains the heavily vigorous textural quality of Hewett’s distinctive earlier practice, alongside a juxtaposition of flattened angular shapes that draws the viewers’ focus back to the materiality and technique of traditional painting.
-The Garden, was Unit London's inaugural exhibition in our new Mayfair flagship location, opening the space in summer 2018 with his brand new series of monumental oil paintings.
+For his third solo show, The Garden, the artist incorporated a myriad of geometric structures, depicting abstract figurative forms and isolated environments, drawing from human experience and the natural world.
+The eponymous hero piece, The Garden, lent its name to the title of the exhibition and can be viewed as a starting point for the artist’s evolving exploration of multi-dimensional landscapes and complex layering.
+The new body of work retained the heavily vigorous textural quality of Hewett’s distinctive earlier practice, alongside a juxtaposition of flattened angular shapes that draws the viewers’ focus back to the materiality and technique of traditional painting.
+The Garden was Unit London's inaugural exhibition our flagship Mayfair location, opening the space in summer 2018 with his brand new series of monumental oil paintings.